 Attorney Randy Isenberg Understands How to Beat BWI Charges

-Carrollton criminal defense attorney Randy Isenberg has more than 30 years of experience with BWI and DWI cases in Texas, including trying them as a former prosecutor.
+Carrollton criminal defense lawyer Randy Isenberg has more than 30 years of experience with BWI and DWI cases in Texas, including trying them as a former prosecutor.
 Isenberg also previously served as both a state district judge and an assistant district attorney.
 Today, he dedicates his practice to helping people like you who were caught in the wrong place at the wrong time, made a mistake, or otherwise find themselves facing the possibility of serious consequences.